karanja-simon/blog/nodejs-cpu-bound-tasks.md

 #### Cluster

 Perhaps this is the most easiest and by far the most familiar implementation on the internet.
-If you searched for Nodejs concurency, you will probably see this.
+If you searched for Nodejs concurrency/parallelism, you will probably see this.
 The cluster module allows easy creation of child processes that all share server port.
 Form official Nodejs,

 > A single instance of Node.js runs in a single thread.
 To take advantage of multi-core systems, the user will sometimes want to launch a cluster of Node.js processes to handle the load.